Conjectures on stably Newton degenerate singularities: Non-degenerate functions

-A method to compute $\nu(f)$ without determining the faces of the Newton diagram is to compute the Milnor number of a general enough function with the same Newton diagram, say with {\sc Singular} \cite{GPS}.
+This is easy to check, without determining the faces of the Newton diagram.
+One has to compute, say with {\sc Singular} \cite{GPS}, $\mu(f)$ and $\mu(g)$ for a general enough function with the same support.
 Taking all coefficients equal to 1 might not be general enough; in my experience a good choice is to use the coefficients $1,2,3,\dots, k$, if there are $k$ monomials.
-A first test for non-degeneracy is that $\nu(f)=\mu(f)$, but this is not sufficient.
-The problem is that $\mu(f)$ is related to the multiplicity of Jacobian ideal $J(f)=(\frac{\partial f}{\partial x})$, whereas the Newton diagram has to do with the ideal $I(f)= (x\frac{\partial f}{\partial x})$.
-In fact, by using this last ideal one gets a necessary and sufficient condition \cite{bi}.
-If the ideal $I(f)$ has finite codimension (implying in particular that $f$ is convenient), then $f$ is non-degenerate if and only if the multiplicity of $I(f)$ is to $n!V_n(\Gamma_-(f))$, see \cite[Thm 4.1]{bi}, and $n!V_n(\Gamma_-(f))$ can be computed as the multiplicity of $I(g)$ for a general enough function $g$ with the same convenient Newton diagram.